-- A major participation in the process of formulating rural policies and programs at all levels of government: - Changes in the distribution of policy formulation responsibilities among different departments within the government which is a reflection of the need for integrated action for rural policy formulation - Recognition that decentralization is not enough to rectify the institution rigidities when formulating rural policies - Growing co-operation between public and private sector when addressing rural development problems
+- Changes in the distribution of policy formulation responsibilities among different departments within the government which is a reflection of the need for integrated action for rural policy formulation - Recognition that decentralization is not enough to rectify the institution rigidities when formulating rural policies - Growing co-operation between public and private sector when addressing rural development problems

-5.16 In the OECD report "Partnerships for Rural Development" it is stated that "While not seen as a panacea for solving rural development problems, partnerships are thought to be effective instruments for improving relationships among public agencies, levels of government and private sector organizations, and for combining human and financial resources from a variety of sources for achieving rural policy objectives" 25.
-Also the European Commission recognizes the utility of partnerships as instruments to promote cooperation among different parties and increase the effectiveness of policy formulation implementation.
+5.16 In the OECD report "Partnerships for Rural Development" it is stated that "While not seen as a panacea for solving rural development problems, partnerships are thought to be effective instruments for improving relationships among public agencies, levels of government and private sector organizations, and for combining human and financial resources from a variety of sources for achieving rural policy objectives" 17.
+Also the European Commission recognizes the utility of partnerships as instruments to promote cooperation among different parties and increase the effectiveness of policy formulation and implementation.
 Partnership is the key principle in the Structural Funds reform as it determines the implementation of the four other principles.
 Implementing partnership calls for close cooperation between the Commission (European Community level) and the Member state (national, regional, local or other level) with all parties pursuing a common goal.